georgercarder/walk_thru_phase0/README.md

 There are also auxiliary steps we will take to initialize this "fleet".

-We will be installing and running these nodes from the `bash` shell of a Linux system.
+We will be installing and running these nodes from the [`bash` shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) of a [Linux\* system](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.pestaola.gr%2Fimg1%2Flinus-torvalds-vs-richard-stallman.jpg&f=1&nofb=1).
 All nodes will be run under the same host.
 The order in which we set these nodes up matters to a certain extent, so we suggest following the order of this exploration.

 ### First, let's set up the Eth1 node.

-By "Eth1" node, we mean a machine running the software of the ethereum protocol before the roll-out of this upgrade (as of this writing, a good reference point is go-ethereum <= 1.9.22).
+By "Eth1" node, we mean a machine running the software of the ethereum protocol before the roll-out of this upgrade (as of this writing, a good reference point is [go-ethereum <= 1.9.22](https://github.com/ethereum/go-ethereum/releases/tag/v1.9.22)).
 Typical node software for this role will validate, store, gossip blocks and pending transactions, and form its own copy of the ethereum blockchain.
-Currently the mainnet of this paradigm relies on Proof of Work consensus.
-But there are testnets that rely on alternative consensus schemes such as G&ouml;rli testnet which relies on Proof of Authority.
+Currently the [mainnet](https://etherscan.io/) of this paradigm relies on [Proof of Work (PoW) consensus](https://www.geeksforgeeks.org/proof-of-work-pow-consensus/).
+But there are testnets that rely on alternative consensus schemes such as [G&ouml;rli testnet](https://goerli.net/) which relies on [Proof of Authority](https://forum.openzeppelin.com/t/proof-of-authority/3577).
 When one of these nodes is enabled to be a miner it is incentivized to partake in the additional task of mining blocks, which consists of validating transactions, collating them in blocks, then signing and broadcasting the block in the hopes other nodes will recognize it as valid and include it in their own blockchains as dictated by the consensus mechanism.
 As we know, one of the great features of the ethereum platform is the distributed EVM runtime environment for smart contracts where the aforementioned transactions induce transitions in the state dictated by the smart contract logic.
 One of these nodes can also be configured to provide an RPC service to clients.
 This RPC service can be configured to provide both read and nuanced write access to the blockchain state.
 Recall that with every blockchain state write, there must be an associated valid transaction.

-The Eth1 node implementation we choose is `go-ethereum` (`geth`) pointing to the "G&ouml;rli" testnet since this is the blockchain the Medalla testnet refers to.
+The Eth1 node implementation we choose is [`go-ethereum` (`geth`)](https://github.com/ethereum/go-ethereum) pointing to the "G&ouml;rli" testnet since this is the blockchain the Medalla testnet refers to.

 In the former paradigm ("Eth 1.0") we treated the "Eth1" nodes and their associated blockchain as first-class members of the system.
 They reach consensus on the global state of the system, provide its data to clients, and allow clients to update the state through valid transactions.
 As stated above, the "Eth 1.0" mainnet uses PoW as its consensus mechanism.
 But the design goals of Eth2.0 will relegate the "Eth1" nodes and their associated blockchain to a "shard" within a greater system, where the consensus will be reached by Proof of Stake.